regine/meltmodel/contributing.md

   in the release of the model, it's wise to keep your edits isolated in the branch you've made.
 Continue this by repeating steps 2 - 5.
-When your code is ready to be included in the model's "official" code, proceed to 6.
+When your code is ready to be included in the model's "official" code (master version), proceed to 7.

-5. __Deleting a Branch__:
+6. __Deleting a Branch__:
   Git's branches are easy to make, and easy to delete.
 If we decide that the changes we've made on the branch aren't to our likeing, and want to get rid of them entirely, we can delete the entire branch.
   Here we're going to delete the ```longwave``` branch.
-  We shoudld first make sure that we're on different branch from the one we're deleting:
+  We should first make sure that we're on a different branch from the one we're deleting.
+Also you have to commit all your changes or stash them before you can switch branches:

-        $ git checkout release_0.2
+        $ git checkout master
   we can then delete the branch in our working copy

         $ git branch -d longwave

-  This only deletes the local version of the branch; if this branch has been pushed to Github, we can delete it there too.
+  This only deletes the local version of the branch.
+If this branch has been pushed to Github, we can delete it there too.
 This should be done with caution.

         $ git push origin :longwave

-6. __Submit a pull request__:
+7. __Submit a pull request__:
-  A good way to let people know that you've been working on the model, and that your changes may be ready to be merged into the model, is to submit a Pull Request through Github.
+  A good way to let people know that you've been working on the model, and that your changes may be ready to be merged into the master version, is to submit a Pull Request through Github.
 Once you've submitted a Pull request, people can review the changes, discuss modifications, and submit follow-up commits if need be.
 Github's
   [help page](https://help.github.com/articles/using-pull-requests)
   on Pull Requests is a good place to learn more about Pull Requests.

-7. __Merge Into Master__:
+8. __Merge Into Master__:
   Once changes have been reviewed and approved, our final task is to merge them into the main code repository.
 This can be done in two ways: